Dotted Smartweed, Dotted Knotweed, Water Smartweed

 Persicaria punctata (Elliott) Small is the accepted scientific name for the Dotted Smartweed.
 It was named and described as such by John Kunkel Small in Flora of the Southeastern United States in 1903.
 It was first named and described as Polygonum punctatum by Stephen Elliott in A Sketch of the Botany of South Carolina and Georgia in 1817.

 The genus, Persicaria (L.) Mill., was named and described by Philip Miller in the fourth edition of Gardener’s Dictionary in 1754.

-Plants of the World Online by Kew lists 128 species in the Persicaria genus (as of 5-20-21).
-It is a member of the plant family Polygonaceae with 55 genera.
+As of 1-9-23 when this page was last updated, Plants of the World Online lists 130 species in the Persicaria genus.
+It is a member of the plant family Polygonaceae with 56 genera.
 Those numbers could change as updates are made by POWO.
-The number of species in this genus goes up and down by a few quite often.

 Research has shown that Persicaria punctata is an allotetraploid species that originated from hybridization between Persicaria hydropiper and probably Persicaria hirsuta or Persicaria setacea.